khalidriaz/JPMorgan.Assignment/README.md

 Module structure is used as it offers cleaner organization of code in a large project.

-###Stock
-Stock prototype implements common functionalities which will be loaded once for all the instances of StockCommon and StockPreferred.
-Revealing prototype pattern is used as it offers cleaner view of public functions.
+###StockExchange

 * **StockExchange/models**:<br />
  Project folder contains modules for Stocks.

 **Stock** is a base module for StockPreferred and StockCommon, it contains functions which will be shared across `StockCommon` and `StockPreferred` which<br />
-  implements thier own version of **DividendYield** by using object-oriented *overriding* concept with using respective dividend yield formula for preferred and common stock.
+  implements thier own version of **DividendYield** by using object-oriented *overriding* concept with using respective dividend yield formula for preferred and common stock.<br />
+Stock prototype implements common functionalities which will be loaded once for all the instances of StockCommon and StockPreferred.
+Revealing prototype pattern is used as it offers cleaner view of public functions.

 **Trade**
 Trade module which contains properties to describe trade.
 This class contains no method as use cases didn't identified any.